emartineznunez/AutoMeKin/docs/scripts.md

 utilizes `value[MAPEmax]`, `value[BAPEmax]` and `value[eigLmax]`.
 The redundant and fragmented
 structures are printed on screen as well as in the file `screening.log` which is located in `tsdirLL_FA`.
-MOPAC2016 ouput files are also gathered in `tsdirLL_FA`, and use filenames initiated by “REPEAT” and “DISCNT”, which refer to repeated and disconnected, i.e., fragmented structures, respectively.
+MOPAC2016 ouput files are also gathered in `tsdirLL_FA`, and use filenames initiated by “REPEAT” and “DISCNT”, which refer to repeated and disconnected,_i.e._, fragmented structures, respectively.
 Please check these structures and, if needed, change the above parameters.
 Should you change some of the above parameters (`value[MAPEmax]`,`value[BAPEmax]`,`value[eigLmax]`), you need to redo the screening with the new parameters: